IrishMarineInstitute/docker-argo-erddap/README.md

     docker exec -i -t myargos del_float 6901921

-The removed platform_number will be gone from erddap.
+The removed platform_number will be gone from ERDDAP.

 ## Updating floats

-To update erddap with the latest float data, call update_floats
+To update ERDDAP with the latest float data, call update_floats

     docker exec -i -t myargos update_floats

 As the [argoCollector](https://github.com/IrishMarineInstitute/argoCollector) politely checks for and downloads any new dataset files, you will see the fetched urls appear on the console.
-The new platform_number will be visible in erddap.
+The new platform_number will be visible in ERDDAP.

 A job like this could run hourly or daily in cron, checking for updates to your floats: